praneet1988/ELeFHAnt/README.md

 # ELeFHAnt
-Ensemble Learning for Harmonization and Annotation of Single Cells (ELeFHAnt) provides an easy to use R package for users to annotate clusters of single cells and harmonize labels across single cell datasets to generate a unified atlas.
+Ensemble Learning for Harmonization and Annotation of Single Cells (ELeFHAnt) provides an easy to use R package for users to annotate clusters of single cells, harmonize labels across single cell datasets to generate a unified atlas and infer relationship among celltypes between two datasets.
 It provides users with a flexibility of choosing a machine learning based classifiers or let ELeFHAnt automatically use the power of robust classifiers like randomForest and SVM (Support Vector Machines) to make predictions.
-It has two functions 1) CelltypeAnnotation 2) LabelHarmonization.
+It has three functions 1) CelltypeAnnotation 2) LabelHarmonization 3) DeduceRelationship.

 ## Installation
 ```